midearth-labs/web-agent-protocol/v0/wap-states/wapv2-demo-examples.md

 ## Overview

-This document showcases WAP V2 (Web Agent Protocol Version 2) with the generative plan-based approach (Plan-then-execute Model) using Amazon States Language (ASL) with JSONata.
+This document showcases WAP V2 (Web Agent Protocol Version 2) with the generative plan-based approach [Plan-and-execute Model](https://blog.langchain.com/planning-agents/) using Amazon States Language (ASL) with JSONata.
 Unlike the previous agentic approach that required multiple LLM round-trips, WAPV2 generates complete, deterministic execution plans as state machines in a single LLM call.
 The showcase is done with a sample simple Todo app but it's in no way restricted to simple use-cases.

 **Key Innovation**: The LLM analyzes the user request and generates a complete state machine definition that is then executed deterministically by a separate execution engine.
 This provides transparency (users can review the plan before execution), efficiency (single LLM call), and determinism (fixed execution path after confirmation).